 For those couples that suffer from infertility or other conditions that might compromise their conception efforts, there are a number of ARTs.
 With their help, many women of various ages or health statuses can realize their dream of having a baby.
 The most common ARTs include:

 Pregnancy, also called gestation, typically spans over the period of about 40 weeks, counting from the first day of the last period.
 The course of pregnancy is divided into three trimesters, each with distinct characteristics and fetal development milestones.

 There are a number of pregnancy tests that a woman can take at home or at a medical facility to confirm her gestation, including urine tests or blood tests that detect the presence of human chorionic gonadotropin (hCG).

-Women typically experience a number of pregnancy signs and symptoms, especially in early pregnancy, which might the following:
+Women typically experience a number of pregnancy signs and symptoms, especially in early pregnancy, which might include the following: